bbauska/W3Cx-5of5/README.md

 input fields are no more aligned.
 In order to align the input fields, the common technique is input, float them to the right and give them a right margin.
-Let&apos;s say maybe 7px for the margin-right, and give them a width...
-Ok, like that.
+Let&apos;s say maybe 7px for the margin-right, and give them a width&#155; Ok, like that.
 Like that, you see if I change the length of the labels the input fields are aligned.
 This is not new with HTML5.
 What is new is that, okay let me just add a border-radius to the fieldset.
 This makes nice rounded corners here.
 Okay what is new is that some